kevle1/Xiaomi-Telemetry-Blocklist/README.md

 # Xiaomi Spyware BlockList
 Blocks outgoing Xiaomi Telemetry, may break some Xiaomi device functionality.
-Use at own precaution.
+Use at own risk.

 Add to PiHole blocklists by using URL: